biocatchltd/yellowbox/docs/extras/webserver.rst

         Assert that only one request was made, and that it matches an expected request.

-        :param expected: The expected request parameters.
+        :param expected: The expected request.
         :type expected: :class:`ExpectedHTTPRequest`
         :param \*\*kwargs: Alternatively, users can skip the ``expected`` argument and specify the expected request parameters as keyword arguments (see :ref:`the example in assert_requested_with <skip expected creation>`).
-        :raises AssertionError: If there are more than one or no requests made, or if the only request does not match the request.
+        :raises AssertionError: If there are more than one or no requests made, or if the only request does not match the קספקבאקג request.

     .. method:: assert_any_request(expected)
                 assert_any_request(**kwargs)

         Assert that a request was made that matches an expected request.

-        :param expected: The expected request parameters.
+        :param expected: The expected request.
         :type expected: :class:`ExpectedHTTPRequest`
         :param \*\*kwargs: Alternatively, users can skip the ``expected`` argument and specify the expected request parameters as keyword arguments (see :ref:`the example in assert_requested_with <skip expected creation>`).